yangshun/tech-interview-handbook/apps/website/contents/algorithms/graph.md

 A topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.
 Precisely, a topological sort is a graph traversal in which each node v is visited only after all its dependencies are visited.

-Topological sorting is most commonly used for job scheduling a sequence of jobs or tasks which has dependencies on other jobs/tasks.
+Topological sorting is most commonly used for scheduling a sequence of jobs or tasks which has dependencies on other jobs/tasks.
 The jobs are represented by vertices, and there is an edge from x to y if job x must be completed before job y can be started.

 Another example is taking courses in university where courses have pre-requisites.